Overcoming Interview Nerves

 Anxiety is a normal and healthy reaction to threats in our environment – the body gets into the primeval “fight or flight” mode, we experience a surge of adrenaline which typically results in shallow breathing and tensing of muscles.
 Competition on the sports field promotes similar psychological and physical responses as our ego and self esteem are threatened.

-Nerves and adrenalin are an essential part of any competitive environment and when channeled positively help us perform at optimal levels.
+Nerves and adrenaline are an essential part of any competitive environment and when channelled positively help us perform at optimal levels.
 In order to facilitate this, let us look at the following four areas – self confidence, relaxation, preparation and concentration:

 Performance is related to thoughts, expectations, and how we talk to ourselves.
 Self-talk includes all of the thoughts that we allow to run through our brains – both positive and negative.
 Research shows that negative thoughts lead to classic problems such as fear, extreme nervousness, intimidation, lack of belief and worrying about things out of our control.
 Athletes are trained to become aware of their self-talk – to replace negative with positive thoughts during their competition as rethinking past errors tends to cause repetition of these same mistakes.